From the Temple President's Handbook

 Musical and Spiritual Preparation

-Pianists will find that playing the organ is different from playing the piano and should become thoroughly familiar with the organ by learning about the components of the organ console and how to use them, the basics of organ registration (choosing organ stops), legato technique, and note and rhythm accuracy before they are scheduled to play.
+Pianists will find that playing the organ is different from playing the piano.
+Before they are scheduled to play, they should become thoroughly familiar with the organ by learning the components of the organ console and how to use them, the basics of organ registration (choosing organ stops), smooth legato technique, and accurate note and rhythm execution.

 Organists should always seek the guidance of the Spirit in their choice of music.
 There is great value in having organists who can be inspired to play the right hymn at the right time to meet the needs of a patron.